What we are doing

 Tackling climate change as a priority

 Tackling climate change is a key priority for the council, as set out in our corporate plan.
 We know we must act now to start making a difference for future generations.
-We all have a responsibility to tackle climate change and encourage sustainability.

 As we have outlined, it will not be easy, 2030 is an extremely challenging target, and may prove impossible; however, that does not mean we should back away from the challenge or ambition to start this journey now.
 Our plan provides an outline road map for carbon neutrality a full 20 years ahead of the Government's target of 2050.